TEAM 2 TRAFFIC: Monday Morning Commute

 Plaquemine Ferries: The main Plaquemine ferry is in service 4:30am- 7:45pm.
 A second ferry runs from 5:15- 9am and 3:15- 7pm

-6:20a: Accident; Bluebonnet Blvd at Burbank Dr.
+6:20a: Accident; Bluebonnet Blvd at Burbank Dr.; CLEARED

+7:40a: Accident in East Baton Rouge on Highland Rd EB/WB at US 61/Airline Hwy (West)

 More News